 Thomas E. O'Hern has been an Executive Vice President of the Company since December 1998 and has been the Chief Financial Officer and Treasurer of the Company since July 1994.
 Mr. O'Hern also served as a Senior Vice President of the Company from March 1994 to December 1998.
 From the formation of the Company to July 1994, Mr. O'Hern served as Chief Accounting Officer, Treasurer and Secretary of the Company.
+Mr. O'Hern was a certified public accountant with Arthur Andersen & Co. from 1978 through 1984.
 Mr. O'Hern is a member of the Board of Directors of Linux Progeny, Inc., a private software company, and is a trustee for Little Company of Mary Hospital Foundation.